tinymce/tinymce-docs/enterprise/check-spelling/server.md

 }
 ````

-This only applies to port 80 because this being the default HTTP port, browsers omit it when talking to the server.
+This only applies to port 80 because this is the default HTTP port, and browsers omit it when talking to the server.
 For every other port and host name, the recommended setting is to make one entry with the port and one without the port.
 This is because different browsers behave differently with regards to the Origin header.
 So the config file should resemble:

 ````
 ephox{